maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * -(e)n- creates or maintains trochees (79)
 * -en- occurs non-paradigmatically only in such cases when former weak nouns moved to another class (maintaining their original linking element) (79)
 * Monosyllabic M and N with plural interpretation sometimes attach -en- but not as obligatorily as F (80)
-* -er- is always paradigmatic (80)
-* -er- is often associated with plural meaning, with many counterexamples (80)
-* First members with -er- often indicate concrete, countable entities (81)
-* Mass nouns usually have 0 (81)
-* There is only a fixed number of about 30 M and N that adopt -es- (81)
-* -(e)ns- only occurs after very few nouns (82)

 ## 12	_Ortner & Müller-Bollhagen 1991_.
 Deutsche Wortbildung, Hauptteil 4, Substantivkomposita